-It follows from WLLN that for any ε , there is a finite - but sufficiently long - sequence, such there is a chance of approximately 1 that the frequency of heads will be within ε of 0.5.
+It follows from WLLN that for any ε , there is a long enough sequence that there is a chance of approximately 1 that the frequency of heads will be within ε of 0.5.
 Consequently, given a sufficiently small ε -value, and a correspondingly long sequence, we can obtain:

-$$ch(f_H \cong 0.5) \cong 1$$ .
+$$ch(f_H \approx 0.5) \approx 1.$$

-Since S has a credence in $f_H \cong 0.5$ of approximately 1, application of Lockean Thesis yields the result that S believes outright that the frequency of heads will be approximately 0.5.
-Consequently, by substitution, it follows that ch(S)'s belief is true) is also approximately 1.
+Since S has a credence in $f_H \approx 0.5$ of approximately 1, application of Lockean Thesis yields the result that S believes outright that the frequency of heads will be approximately 0.5.
+Consequently, by substitution, it follows that ch(S's) belief is true) is also approximately 1.